 We are transforming aerospace by metal 3D printing lighter, efficient propulsion for satellites.
 Metal 3D printing enables the creation of complex thrusters and fuel tank parts with previously impossible geometries, achieving significant mass reduction and boosting satellite efficiency.

 Propulsion is absolutely crucial for space satellites; without it, they wouldn’t reach their intended orbits.
-Once a satellite is launched, it’s upper stage provides the initial boost, although further adjustments are necessary to insert it into the desired orbit.
+Once a satellite is launched, its upper stage provides the initial boost, although further adjustments are necessary to insert it into the desired orbit.

-Satellite propulsion systems are miniature engines that allow satellites to manoeuvre in space, change their orbits or even de-orbit at the end of their lifespan.
+Satellite propulsion systems are miniature engines that allow satellites to manoeuvre in space, change their orbits, or even de-orbit at the end of their lifespan.

 Satellites serve a multitude of purposes that impact our daily lives in numerous ways:

-• Communication satellites bridge vast distances for phone calls, internet, TV and radio.
+- Communication satellites bridge vast distances for phone calls, internet, TV and radio.
 These satellites need to adjust their pointing to track specific ground stations or other satellites.

-• Navigation satellites like GPS (Global Positioning System) pinpoint your location on Earth.
+- Navigation satellites like GPS (Global Positioning System) pinpoint your location on Earth.

-• Earth observation satellites monitor our planet providing vital information for weather forecasting, climate and environmental monitoring.
+- Earth observation satellites monitor our planet providing vital information for weather forecasting, climate and environmental monitoring.
 These satellites might need to manoeuvre to capture images of different areas or perform scientific measurements at specific locations.

 Our proficiency in metal 3D printing has resulted in the creation of vital propulsion components for numerous satellites utilised by leading space organisations worldwide.
 This article delves into our specialisation in fuel thrusters and tanks.
 It emphasises the critical role reliable propulsion plays in ensuring a satellite’s successful mission throughout its operational life.